haotao/C-style-guide/README.md

 C-Style-Guide
 ==============

-C is the main programing language used at cdnzz.This style guide is a list of dos and don'ts for C programs.
+C is the main development language used by cdnzz.
+The goal of this guide is manage to describe in detail the dos and don'ts of writing C code.